Cerebral Palsy and Medical Negligence

 In addition to compensation being awarded for the child, it may be possible for the parents to receive compensation if they have suffered a psychiatric condition (eg. depression, anxiety, adjustment disorder etc) as a result of the negligence that has happened to their child.

-We have assisted over 100 families with children who have suffered from birth trauma, in finding out what their legal rights are to compensation.
+We have assisted over 500 Australian families with children who have suffered from birth trauma, in finding out what their legal rights are to compensation.

-If you would like obligation-free advice from a medical negligence solicitor with experience in cerebral palsy compensation claims, please complete the contact form to the right of this page.
+If you would like obligation-free advice on cerebral palsy compensation claims, please complete the contact form or phone our helpline.